blondered/ods_MTS_RecSys_Challenge_solution/README.md

 - Implicit
 - Catboost

-## Dataset
+## End-2-end solution
-You can use the following script to download competition dataset:
+You can use the following script to reproduce my solution:
 ```
-./get_data.sh
+./full_solution.sh
 ```

 ## Solution description
 My solution included a two-stage model.
 I used item-item CF from implicit library to generate candidates with their scores and Catboost classifier to predict final ranks with classification objective.
 Recommendations for cold users were made with Popular items.